 Premises liability law determines the rights and liabilities that apply when you are injured on someone else’s property.
 It covers injuries sustained in slip and fall, and trip and fall accidents, negligent security, and swimming pool injury or wrongful death claims, as well as injuries that occur on balconies, decks and stairs.
 If you were injured on someone else’s property, you may be entitled to compensation for your injuries, including the cost of your past and future medical bills, past and future lost earnings, physical and emotional pain and suffering, and loss of consortium.
 These cases need immediate attention so the lawyers can get the necessary evidence preserved.
-The experienced premises liability lawyers at Robenalt Law can evaluate your situation to determine whether you are entitled to compensation, and represent you in a claim to recover money for your injuries.
+The experienced premises liability lawyer at Robenalt Law can evaluate your situation to determine whether you are entitled to compensation, and represent you in a claim to recover money for your injuries.

 Premises liability law is based on the idea that a landowner owes a duty of care to people who come onto their property.
-The nature and extent of the duty will vary depending on the nature of your relationship with the landowner, and specifically whether you were an invitee, a licensee, or a trespasser.
+The nature and extent of the duty will vary depending on the nature of your relationship with the landowner, and specifically, whether you were an invitee, a licensee, or a trespasser.

 Invitees are people who are on someone else’s property with the implicit or explicit permission of the landowner or tenant.
 The landowner or tenant owes the highest duty of care to an invitee and must exercise ordinary care to ensure the safety of the invitee.